 The doctors in Rayman 3: Hoodlum Havoc.
 They're recommended as exceptionally good doctors, and are shown to be at least reasonably competant, but their behaviour is decidedly odd, and their methods even more so.

-All the teachers of Persona 3, from the homeroom teacher with an almost "L"-like addiction to sweets and to playing MMORPGs as a l33t-speaking alter ego, to the school nurse and his over-the-top obsession with mysticism, to the history teacher who always wears his Sengoku-era samurai helmet, to the math teacher who spends most of the class just gushing about the aesthetic beauty of numbers.
-They're all shown as very knowledgable, and they're all various shades of Cloudcuckoolander.
+All the teachers of Persona 3 that the protagonist has as his personal teachers seem to be this.
+There's Ms. Isako Toriumi, the homeroom teacher with an almost "L"-like addiction to sweets (especially cake) and to playing MMORPGs as a l33t-speaking alter ego, in which guise she grants the Hermit social link and even forms a crush on the player.
+There's Mr. Edogawa, the school nurse with his over-the-top obsession with mysticism that causes him to insist on making the player drink useless potions for treating ailments and who derails any class he subs for by giving lectures on magic.
+There's Mr. Edo, the history teacher who always wears his Sengoku-era samurai helmet and geeks out about samurai all the time — like constantly complaining about having to teach history prior to the Sengoku-era, because there's no samurai to talk about.
+And then there's Ms. Miyahara, the math teacher who spends most of the class just gushing about the aesthetic beauty of numbers.
+They're all shown as very knowledgeable, and they're all various shades of Cloudcuckoolander.

 Dynaheir: Minsc is, well, Minsc, but he hath a strong sword arm.